jae04099/jae04099/README.md

 ### Front End Engineer 👋
-- 🌱 I’m currently learning React.js
+- 🌱 I’m currently learning React.js & Vue.js
-- ⚡ And fight with PS problems
 <!--
 **jae04099/jae04099** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.